PhD Students

 BA Stony Brook University, Philosophy and Anthropology

-Penney started the doctoral program in the Fall of 2020 and is interested in how phenomenology can be used as a tool to shed light on analytic questions in philosophy of mind and cognitive science.
+Penney started the doctoral program in the Fall of 2020 and is interested in how phenomenology can be used as a tool to shed light on analytic questions in the philosophy of mind and cognitive science.
 When not philosophizing, Penney enjoys being an EMT, volunteering with her local fire department, and powerlifting.

 Will Perrin